DIAGNijmegen/website-content/content/pages/members/jasmijn-van-rooden.md

 type: student-assistant
 linkedin:

 Jasmijn van Rooden is a student assistant in DIAG since Jan 2026.
 She assists various projects with annotation efforts.
-Sarah is supervised by [member/colin-jacobs].
+Jasmijn is supervised by [member/colin-jacobs].